 The NRS ILT meets biweekly and focuses on improving teaching and learning with our school-wide focuses (differentiation and classroom environment).
 Our members' expertise in Primary, Intermediate, Middle School, Special, and Bilingual Education teams are represented along with administration, so all voices and lenses within the school are heard and taken into consideration in our school-wide decision making process.
-The ILT members chair and facilitate Professional Learning Committees in order to engage our school focuses and provide teacher lead professional developments for our staff during staff development days.
-We had a winter walk-through to look at how our school-wide focuses (differentiation and classroom environment) are being implemented throughout the building.
-We reflected on the growth of our school within the past few years, what we saw during the walk-through, our wonderings, and suggestions for improvement.
-That feedback was given back to the staff during PLC meetings and the ILT plan complete our other school-wide walk-through in the Spring to see all the growth we've made as a school based off our reflections.
+The ILT members chair and facilitate Professional Learning Committees in order to engage our school focuses and provide teacher led professional developments for our staff during staff development days.
 Our ILT members work to draft action plans for differentiation, strategic priorities that focus on the CCSS, and our CIWP as we continue to move the school forward.